daethnir/authprogs/doc/authprogs.md

 to match explicit scp commands - but using an scp-specific subrule offers you greater flexibility.

-To trigger scp mode, use `rule_type: scp`.
+To specify scp mode, use `rule_type: scp`.

 The scp options are as follows.

 * `rule_type: scp`: This indicates that this is an scp subrule.

-* `allow_upload: true|false`:    Allow files to be uploaded to the ssh server.
+* `allow_upload: false|true`:    Allow files to be uploaded to the ssh server.
 Defaults to false.

-* `allow_download: true|false`:  Allow files to be downloaded from the ssh server.
+* `allow_download: false|true`:  Allow files to be downloaded from the ssh server.
 Defaults to false.

-* `allow_recursion: true|false`:  Allow recursive (-r) file up/download.
+* `allow_recursion: false|true`:  Allow recursive (-r) file up/download.
 Defaults to false.

 * `allow_permissions: true|false`:  Allow scp to get/set the permissions
-of the file/files being transfered.
+of the file/files being transferred.
 Defaults to false.

-* `files`:  The files option allows you to specify which file or files are allowed to be tranfered.
+* `files`:  The files option allows you to specify which file or files are allowed to be transferred.
 If this is not specified then transfers are not restricted based on filename.

     Examples: